DLR-RM/BlenderProc/README.md

 }
 ```

-Finally, add the following lines to the top of your blenderproc script which you want to debug.
+Finally, add the following lines to the top (after the imports) of your blenderproc script which you want to debug.

 ```python
 import debugpy